Clery Act Compliance

 - General Expectations on Reporting

-- All members of the university community, including students, faculty, staff, visitors, and guests, are encouraged to accurately and promptly report all criminal or suspicious actions and any potential emergencies to the Indiana University Police Department (IUPD) or to an appropriate law enforcement agency.
+- All members of the university community, including students, faculty, staff, visitors, and guests, are encouraged to promptly report all criminal or suspicious actions, including any potential emergencies to the Indiana University Police Department (IUPD) or to an appropriate law enforcement agency.
+However, as further described in section C below, members of the university community who are identified as a Campus Security Authority are mandated under the Clery Act to report Clery Act crimes.

-- All witnesses to a crime and crime victims, including crime victims who elect not to or are unable to make a formal complaint or who do not want to pursue action within the university system or the criminal justice system, are encouraged to report crimes on a voluntary, confidential basis to IUPD.
-An IUPD officer can file a confidential report detailing the incident without revealing the identity of a victim or witness, to the extent allowed by state and federal laws.
+- All witnesses to a crime and crime victims, including crime victims who elect not to or are unable to make a formal complaint or who do not want to pursue action within the university system or the criminal justice system, are encouraged to report crimes on a voluntary basis to IUPD or submit a form on Protect.IU under IUPD to make an anonymous report.
+To make a truly anonymous report in person, a student or employee can speak with on-campus pastoral, or professional counselors as defined below, who will maintain confidentiality exept in extreme cases of immediate threat or danger, abuse of a minor, or as otherwise required by law.
 The Indiana Access to Public Record Act (Indiana Code 5-14-3 et seq.) governs what information is required to be disclosed by Indiana University.
 Confidential reports filed pursuant to this paragraph must be counted and included in the university’s Annual Security and Fire Safety Report (“Annual Report”) and included in the Daily Crime Log, and will be used for the assessment of whether a Crime Notice should be issued without using any personally identifiable information.

 - Reporting Related to Student Travel:

-- All faculty and staff who make arrangements for student travel that is either funded or sponsored by the university must report the location(s) where university students have stayed for more than one night or where there is repeated use of the same location funded or sponsored by the university.
+- All faculty, staff, or recognized student organizations who make arrangements for student travel that is either funded or sponsored by the university must report the location(s) where university students have stayed for five or more nights or where there is repeated use of the same location funded or sponsored by the university.
 Instructions for reporting are available at https://protect.iu.edu/iu-police-department/campus-security-reports/jeanne-clery/off-campus/index.html, and the report must be made using following portal: https://protect.iu.edu/iu-police-department/campus-security-reports/jeanne-clery/off-campus/non-campus-property.html.

 - Campus Security Authorities (CSAs):

-- CSAs will complete mandatory training.
+- CSAs will complete mandatory training on an annual basis.
 Online training is available, or units may request in-person training by emailing iups@iu.edu.

-- CSAs will report to IUPD specific information regarding any crimes of which they are made aware, regardless of the university affiliation of the parties involved, by completing and submitting the electronic CSA Crime Report Form as soon as practicable after they are made aware of any crime.
+- CSAs will report to IUPD specific information regarding any crimes of which they are made aware, regardless of the university affiliation of the parties involved, by reporting directly to IUPD or completing and submitting the electronic CSA Crime Report Form as soon as practicable after they are made aware of any crime.
 CSAs are not responsible for investigating crimes, unless otherwise within the scope of a particular CSA’s duties.

 - CSAs will complete a verification form that will be provided to them at least annually by IU Public Safety.
 The form will request each CSA to verify that all known crimes have been reported as required in accordance with Paragraph C.2. above or that the CSA has no incidents to report for that reporting period.